Update: ‘Production’ section updated.

 Performance

 The Spectre uses two motors in a format that’s typical of most twin-motor EVs – one at the front and one at the rear, which gives it an AWD drivetrain layout.
 The motors generate 430 kW (577 hp) and 900 Nm (664 lb.-ft.) of torque.
-Rolls-Royce expects the near-3-ton electric coupe to accelerate from 0 to 60 mph in 4.4 seconds.
+The near-3-ton electric coupe can accelerate from 0 to 60 mph in 4.4 seconds.
 The company’s intention in this aspect is to ensure the car feels effortless to drive with quick acceleration, not outpacing other electric cars.

 Aspect | Rolls-Royce Spectre Specification |